Quoting – A Guide to Quoting in Academic Writing

 How to change quotes

 In some cases, it is relevant to add or replace words in a quote.
 Integrating a quote in your own sentence may be challenging, as the grammatical structure or tense may not align with each other.
 In other cases, some quotes need more explanations in order to express the right context.
-When altering quotes, it is vital to highlight the changes angrye.
+When altering quotes, it is vital to highlight the changes made.
 This may be done in various ways:

 When adding a word, use brackets around the word to indicate that you have added this word: